-Parliamentary candidate Helen Whately, former MP of Faversham and Mid-Kent and who is standing again in the upcoming election, is visiting our school on 22nd November to help raise awareness of our solar project!
+Helen Whately, recently re-elected MP of Faversham and Mid-Kent, visited our school on 22nd November and has committed to help in raising awareness of our solar project!

 School Solar Project